oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Explicitly reference RFC8693 Section 2.2.2 for token exchange error
 * Try and better explain that the access token request content is more desricption of Sec 2.1 RFC7523 and delete the empty scope parameter
 * Explicitly reference RFC7523 Section 3.1 for authorization grant error
+* Remove a seemingly nonsensical sentence about preventing injection of invalid claims

 -06